What is a nursery rhyme?

 In the third movement of Mahler's Symphony No. 1, the Austrian composer Gustav Mahler wrote a march based on the song ‘Frère Jacques’ in D minor.
 The idea was to depict a procession of animals attending a hunter’s funeral.

-By using the minor version of this song, rather than the more commonly-heard major, Mahler gives the piece a sombre, funereal character, which is later elbowed out of the way by a raucous klezmer band.
+By using the minor version of this song, rather than the more commonly-heard major, Mahler gives the piece a sombre, funereal character.
+This is later elbowed out of the way by a raucous klezmer band.
 It’s an ingeniously biting and satirical spin on this unassuming little nursery rhyme.

 This quirky little orchestral piece by the early 20th century British composer Joseph Holbrooke was a favourite with Henry Wood, of BBC Proms fame, who frequently used to perform it.
-Using 'Three Blind Mice' as his starting point, Holbrooke takes us on a whirlwind tour of orchestral colours and moods - from bombast to wistfulness, demonstrating just how much juice there is to be squeezed from such simple melodic material.
+Using 'Three Blind Mice' as his starting point, Holbrooke takes us on a whirlwind tour of orchestral colours and moods, from bombast to wistfulness.
+A great demonstration of just how much juice there is to be squeezed from such simple melodic material.

-Donald Draganski’s 6 Songs on Mother Goose Rhymes
+Donald Draganski: Six Songs on Mother Goose Rhymes

-Full of comical, off-beat effects, this set of songs by the contemporary Chicago-based composer Donald Draganski, capitalises on the nonsensical character of the Mother Goose Rhymes, constantly toying with our expectations as listeners.
+Full of comical, off-beat effects, this set of songs by the contemporary Chicago-based composer Donald Draganski capitalises on the nonsensical character of the Mother Goose Rhymes.
 It’s charming, theatrical and totally tongue-in-cheek.
+It also toys constantly with our expectations as listeners.

-Richard Rodney Bennett’s Over the Hills and Far Away
+Richard Rodney Bennett: Over the Hills and Far Away

-Sir Richard Rodney Bennett was a man of many masks - someone who could inhabit the 12-tone system with the same conviction that he brought to his light, accessible miniatures.
-This endearing 1991 suite for piano duet belongs to the latter category, giving us a refreshing and punchy take on some very familiar nursery rhymes, including ‘Polly put the kettle on’, ‘Rockabye Baby’, ‘Pop Goes the Weasel’ and ‘Over the Hills and Far Away’.
+Sir Richard Rodney Bennett was a man of many masks.
+Here was a composer who could inhabit the 12-tone system with the same conviction that he brought to his light, accessible miniatures.
+This endearing 1991 suite for piano duet belongs to the latter category.
+It gives us a refreshing and punchy take on some very familiar nursery rhymes, including ‘Polly put the kettle on’, ‘Rockabye Baby’, ‘Pop Goes the Weasel’ and ‘Over the Hills and Far Away’.

 You have to work hard to hear 'London Bridge is Falling Down' in this piano puzzler by the contemporary American composer Bruce Adolphe.
 But it is there, 'crumbling chromatically', as the composer puts it himself, 'in an unabridged version' of Chopin's much-loved E minor Prelude.